Documentation · Reference

 - ECG and CXR

-- mention the other conditions the patient has and whether it is controlled, for example when you write at the beginning known case of DM you can mention:
+mention other conditions the patient has, and whether it’s controlled, for example, when you write at the beginning of a known case of DM →

 - Time of diagnosis